 The Word was made flesh (John 1:14).
 In the flesh, Jesus was also God.
 He was God converted to flesh (1 Timothy 3:16).
 Hebrews 2:14 says, “Forasmuch then as the children are partakers of flesh and blood, he [Christ] also himself likewise took part of the same; that through death he might destroy [annul] him that had the power of death, that is, the devil.”

 The Word, one of the two God Personages, was made flesh so that He could die for us.
 Since He was the one through whom God created all things (Ephesians 3:9), His life was worth more than all other human beings combined.
-Therefore, the death of that God-being in the flesh made it possible that our sins might be forgiven.
+Therefore, the death of that God Being in the flesh made it possible for our sins to be forgiven.
 He paid the penalty for sins that have been repented of (Romans 6:23).

 When Jesus died, He was in the grave three days and three nights (Matthew 12:40).
 Here is what Mr. Armstrong wrote in the March 1983 Good News: “Jesus died!
 Jesus was dead!
 And for three days and three nights the second person of the Godhead—Emmanuel—God with us—God made human flesh—was dead!”